 Listen and respond to employee feedback

-As you work towards creating a more inclusive work culture, it’s essential to recognize that you won’t get everything right the first time – and that’s okay.
+As you work towards creating a more inclusive work culture and a sense of belonging, it’s essential to recognize that you won’t get everything right the first time – and that’s okay.
 Listening to employees and responding to feedback is the best way to improve over time and ensure that inclusivity initiatives are serving their intended purpose.
 This invaluable insight will keep you accountable along the way.
 Besides, creating an environment in which employees feel comfortable communicating feedback is a core component of workplace inclusivity.